Is Tijuana worth visiting?

 6. Be careful with street food

-Tijuana is well known for its steet food scene, but be careful about what street food you eat.
-Avoid food that looks uncooked or old.
-If the food looks like it’s been sitting out for a while, you should skip it.
-Trust me, it’s much better to skip something that looks undercooked or too old, than being sick for the of your trip.
+Tijuana is famous for its steet food with phenomenal tacos and birria, but be careful about what street food you eat.
+Avoid anything that looks uncooked or old.
+If the food looks like it’s been sitting out for a while, it’s best skip it.

-If you see a lot of people around a food truck and food smells and looks good, it’s usually a good indicator.
+It’ better to avoid something that looks undercooked or too old, than being sick for the rest of your trip.
+If you see a lot of people around a food truck and food smells good and looks fresh, it’s usually a good indicator.

 7. Don’t drink tap water